 Epidural with baby #1

 The relief I felt was so incredible that I did not care about the complete numbness in my belly, legs and toes.
 I don’t think I could even lift up my legs!
 I could not feel my contractions at all, and actually fell asleep from 5am-7am.
 Baby was born as soon as I woke up.

 Epidural with baby#2

 Once I was 4cm and having painful contractions I got an epidural.
 However, about 10 minutes after I got one I felt a TON of pressure and told them it felt like I had to poop.
 They checked me and saw the baby’s head!

 Anyway, I could still feel my legs and move them.
-The epidural really kicked in just in time to push because I don’t remember feeling much of anything when the baby came out (about 30 minutes after I got an epidural).
-Literally just in the nick of time!
+The epidural really kicked in JUST IN TIME to push because I don’t remember feeling much of anything when the baby came out (about 30 minutes after I got an epidural).

 Epidural with baby #3

 The biggest difference this time was with pushing.
 I didn’t really feel anything with my other two, but felt legit pain down there (I know I know, probably WAY less than if I’d had no epidural.
 Just trying to say it how it was).

 You may also love: Pregnancy silhouette photo DIY with natural light

-- They will remove the catheter, but I honestly can’t ever remember them taking it out even after 3 births!
+- They will remove the catheter, but I honestly can’t ever remember them taking it out even after 4 births!

 - You will get wheeled to the mother baby side with your baby, because your legs are numb and incapable of holding your weight.

 - A nurse or two will help you pee, because you will not be able to go alone for a few hours.
 You cannot feel the urge to pee as easily, so it’s important to go!
-Luckily, it won’t hurt down there for your first pee, haha.
+Luckily, it won’t sting down there for your first pee, haha.
 The medicine is still working it’s magic.

-Should you get an epidural?
+So should you get an epidural?

 There is no right or wrong answer!
 It doesn’t make you a better mom or worse mom.
 It’s more about the experience you want.